KW4JLB/club-manager/README.md

 The base of this repo was built using [secure-electron-template](https://github.com/reZach/secure-electron-template.git).

 ## Description
-An Amateur Radio Club Manager too designed specifically to integrate with google drive for managing club data.
+An Amateur Radio Club Manager designed specifically to integrate with google drive for managing club data.